-One of the most commons reasons to purchase this type of policy is to help offset costs if the insured was to unexpectedly pass away.
+One of the most common reasons to purchase this type of policy is to help offset costs if the insured was to unexpectedly pass away.

-The more important the individual is to the fundamental operations of the organization, or the higher the individual’s seniority, the more difficult it will be to replace the individual.
+The more important the employee is to the fundamental operations of the organization, or the higher the individual’s seniority, the more difficult they will be to replace in a timely manner.

 Therefore, the insurance policy can help cover the associated costs of finding a replacement, which can often add up to a lofty sum.

-Another common reason is to provide a way for the company to earn an additional income, which happens to be more than what they pay in insurance premiums.
+Another common reason is to provide a way for the company to earn an additional income, which adds up to be more than what they pay in insurance premiums.

-These are only two of the many reasons a business might consider purchasing a corporate-owned life insurance plan.
+These are only a few of the many reasons a business might consider purchasing a corporate-owned life insurance plan.

-Each of these policies operates differently, and the policies both feature different sets of advantages and disadvantages to consider:
+Each of these policies operate differently, and both feature distinct sets of advantages and disadvantages to consider:

 With a separate account, professional brokers invest the policy’s cash value, typically utilizing a range of investment options.

-The main difference between these types of plans is that with a separate account, the account holder is deemed responsible for the associated investment risks.
+In the case of a separate account, the policyholder is deemed responsible for the associated investment risks.